Are you unhappy with your smile?

 In this article, we'll cover the ins-and-outs of Invisalign so you can determine if they're the right choice for your teeth.

-Invisalign are clear, removable aligners that straighten your teeth without the use of traditional braces.
+Invisalign in Fishers are clear, removable aligners that straighten your teeth without the use of traditional braces.
 They can fix a wide range of dental and orthodontic problems like widely spaced teeth, overbite, and underbite, and also reduce painful jaw and joint problems, and risks of gum disease.
 And what's great is that they're practically invisible, so chances are people won't even notice you're wearing them.

 The technicians will then create your custom aligners and even send you a preview of what your teeth will look like once you're done.